Blog · New York · NYC Tips Most Tourists Won’t Know

 • You are under no obligation to take anything from people that you run into on the street.
 If they hand you something and ask for money in return, give the item back.
 There is no requirement of you to pay.

 Interested in learning even more about navigating the city?
-Join us here at New York Tour 1 for a tour with one of our expert guides.
+Join us here at ExperienceFirst for New York City tours with one of our expert guides.
 Gain the insight and wisdom that only a local can offer!